What Is Web Hosting? How Hosting Works and What You Actually Buy

 - The browser asks DNS where the domain points.

-- DNS returns the IP address of the host or server handling the site.
+- DNS returns the IP address or platform target handling the site.

-- The browser connects to that server over HTTP or HTTPS.
+- The browser connects to that host over HTTP or HTTPS.

 - The hosting environment serves files directly or runs application code to build the page.